 A.2.5.5.
 Schema properties

 Properties apply only to schema attributes.
-The following example defines the valueClassProperty in .mediawiki format.
+The following example defines the valueClassProperty in .mediawiki format valueClassProperty <nowiki>[Attribute is meant to be applied to value classes.]</

 Example: HED schema property valueClassProperty in .mediawiki format.